 As a melting pot of cultures and races, Püertagœ has many traditional foods originating from different cultures, or the grand metropolis itself.
 At most, one cannot deny that the most fusion food is in Püertagœ.
 It is most certainly a place to venture to for a culinary experience unlike any other.

-It’s been a few months and the Brakß Tūkka is now extremely popular.
+Brakß Tūkka is extremely popular.
 Cheap, filling and easy to eat while walking around, it has all the marking of a food which is about to become traditional.
-First, long strips of warm flat bread made with Tūkka flour, B'ashl and water, are lathered with a little Ynéijusx milk - brushed with a feather is best, just enough to soak a little through, but not all the way.
+First, long strips of warm flat bread made with Tūkka flour, B'ashl (seaweed) and water, are lathered with a little Ynéijusx (milk) - brushed with a feather is best, just enough to soak a little through, but not all the way.
 Then, sprinkles of chopped and fried Ka'Tika are added on top, and the flat bread strips are rolled in, and grilled for a few moments.

 Because in Tam'nýer—a' people don't waste food, leftover Glass Noodles (aka noodles made of B'ashl seaweed) are fashioned into small round shapes, peppered with Vrația spice (the mild version only) and fried in Noor’liès oil, and the result is the spicy-salty Tam'nýer—a' equivalent of chips.
 They are typically eaten with fried Ka'Tika.